A Brief History of St Paul’s

 The daily Mass is key to the church’s mission as it its great devotion to Our Lady as the Mother of God, expressing our true belief in the Incarnation.
 Her feasts are always observed at St. Paul’s with a sung Mass and special devotion.

 In the 1970s and again in the ’90s, redevelopment to the North and South threatened to engulf and even demolish the building.
 The church was re-organised to take a Nave Altar in 1978.
 The pulpit and lectern swapped positions, the shrine of Our Lady was relocated.

 The hurricane in 1987 could have destroyed the church but it only caused incidental damage.
 The tower was due for major repairs and these were allowed by the sale of the High Altar triptych by Edward Burne-Jones, his first commissioned work.
 The tower is now safe and the details like the carved oak dragons and pinnacle have been replaced.
 There was a major restoration of the stained glass in 1990-92, when the original designs by Pugin were reconstructed.

-On 1st December 2011, the Benefices of S Paul’s and S Michael’s were joined.
-Each parish remains separate and distinct with its own churchwardens and PCC.
+In 2011 the Benefices of S Paul’s and S Michael’s were joined in a united benefice.
+Each parish remained separate with its own churchwardens and PCC.

 In 2021 this benefice was disolved and on 1st May 2022 Father Ben Eadon CMP, the Vicar of St Bartholomew’s Brighton, became Vicar of St Paul’s Brighton, in plurality.